 Gen Z is also focused on authenticity.
 They want to see their brand take risks in order to fulfill their mission statements.
 According to Gen Z Insights, this group wants to tackle climate change and the environment TODAY and are willing to use the power of their purse to support and promote organizations that aligns with their mission.

 Starbucks, Patagonia, Met Life, Tesla and IKEA are high profile brands that get large amounts of press coverage when they announce steps they are taking to be more sustainable.
 In an on-line search, IKEA’s switch to bio-degradable mushroom packaging will yield roughly 5 pages of articles.
-If your organization doesn’t have the advertising/PR budget equivalent to the these companies, there is an abundance of creative marketing opportunities to reach your Gen Z Consumers.
+If your organization doesn’t have a competitive marketing budget, there are still impactful marketing opportunities to reach your Gen Z Consumers.

 Listed below are 5 Ways to Practice and Promote Sustainability within your company and help combat Climate Change:

 1. GO SOLAR – Let your property work for you!
 Produce Green energy, reduce carbon emissions, lower your utility bills, increase your overhead and let Gen Z know that your business is serious about protecting the environment.

 2. Provide Clean Drinking Water – Save the gas your office manager uses to drive to Costco and pick up those 24 plastic bottles that will never disintegrate in Gen Z’s lifetime.
 Issue a company branded water bottle to each employee and provide filtered water.

 3. Switch to Sustainable Packaging – Then go one step further and reduce the amount of packaging that is used for each product.
 Not only does it create less waste on the planet, but your company will reduce the amount of energy required to produce and transport the packaging.
 The less packaging your company buys, the more your company’s overhead will increase.